Day 17 of our 30-day nutrition challenge is about intermittent fasting – could it improve your health and weight?

 There’s various ways to do intermittent fasting:

-- 12:12 – fasting for 12 hours per day and eating food within 12 hours per day, or
+- time restricted eating – fasting for 12 hours per day and eating food within 12 hours per day, or

 It’s suggested intermittent fasting may help you lose weight quicker than a restricted eating diet and that intermittent fasting may also reverse diabetes, improve sleep, and decrease risk of cardiovascular disease and cancer.
 But, and it’s a BIG but – there’s not a sufficient number of studies showing safety long term, they have all been short term studies and many have been done on rodents.
 We need more longer-term larger population studies with human participants.
 But the information is looking interesting.